Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 ## Features left to implement

+I think if we need to add more features to this site we would probably need to add some merchandise store to gain more interest from users.
+I would also like to see a big image gallery in future to entice more potential footfall

 # **Strategy**

 I set out to make this an enjoyable site to visit as well as an easy site to navigate.
 I wanted to keep it simple but still enough on the page to navigate through